 With no thought going into how to narrate the efforts made for the safety of Pakistanis, ‘foolproof security’ has become a buzzword.
-It is used almost every day in the headlines or in text of news as the front pages scream with headlines announcing dead and injured in bomb blasts and target killings.
+It is used almost every day in the headlines or in the text of news as the front pages scream with headlines announcing dead and injured in bomb blasts and target killings.

-Everyone in the government in Islamabad, Lahore, Peshawar, Quetta and Karachi issues orders for making ‘foolproof security arrangements’ for 14th August, Jumatal Wada, Chand Raat and of course Eid.
+Everyone in the government in Islamabad, Lahore, Peshawar, Quetta, and Karachi issues orders for making ‘foolproof security arrangements’ for 14th August, Jumatal Wada, Chand Raat and of course Eid.
 If for some reason the headline is without the clichéd words, they would surely to be part of the text.

 When the Prime Minister is briefed on Islamabad’s security, he is told about “various steps taken by the police to ensure foolproof security”.

-From 14 August to the Eid day, the main English newspapers roughly published more than 25 headlines carrying the words – foolproof security – and also used them in text.
+From 14 August to the Eid day, the main English newspapers roughly published more than 25 headlines carrying the words – foolproof security – and also used them in the text.

 Here are some of these headlines:

-Such news are all about arrangements and the official measures which do not need any publicizing.
-But we are told every year that holidays of all policemen and those working with the intelligence agencies have been cancelled and police would guard places of worships and other important installments (whatever that means).
+Such news is all about arrangements and the official measures which do not need any publicizing.
+But we are told every year that holidays of all policemen and those working with the intelligence agencies have been canceled and police would guard places of worships and other important installments (whatever that means).
 Apart from keeping an eye on “suspicious elements” the police these days also have “metal detectors” and “walkthrough gates”.